 We’ve already talked about the importance of asset protection and why you may need to purchase such a large life insurance policy for yourself.
 Here are a few other examples of why someone may want to consider this type of policy:

-- Final Expense Coverage – Final expenses are exactly how they sound.
-This is to cover funeral costs, medical bills, and possibly to cover long-term care expenses where there is no insurance coverage to help out.
-While funeral costs are typically in the $20k to $30k range, they aren’t expected to increase rapidly.
-The other costs, medical and long-term care, are completely impossible to predict how they’ll be in the future.
+- Final Expense Coverage: Final expenses are exactly how they sound.
+This is to cover funeral costs and medical bills and possibly to cover long-term care expenses where there is no insurance coverage to help out.

 |30||Male||30 years||$3 million||$173.49|